Jujubalandia/AMYNK/README.md

-oi# AMYNK - Everything you need to know about your medicine
+# AMYNK - Everything you need to know about your medicine

 ## About